June 6, 1944, order of the day

 The June 6, 1944, order of the day was issued by Supreme Commander of the Allied Expeditionary Force General Dwight D. Eisenhower to Allied forces on the eve of D-Day, the first day of the invasion of Normandy.
 The message was intended to impress upon the troops the importance of their mission which Eisenhower called a "Great Crusade".
 Eisenhower had been drafting the order since February 1944 and recorded a spoken version on May 28, that was broadcast on British and American radio on D-Day.

 Background

-The invasion of Normandy was a significant moment in World War II.
+The invasion of Normandy and Operation Overlord as a whole was a significant moment in World War II.
 A British, American and Canadian Allied Expeditionary Force landed in northern France on June 6, 1944, (D-Day) to begin the liberation of Western Europe from Nazi Germany.
 Millions of troops were massed in England under the command of Supreme Commander of the Allied Expeditionary Force General Dwight D. Eisenhower.
+The Normandy landings were the largest amphibious warfare operation ever launched, with more than 166,000 crossing the English Channel to Normandy.
 As part of the planning, Eisenhower began drafting an order of the day, to be distributed to the invading troops, in February 1944.